2019/2020 Edition: APPLICATION FORM

 International students, requiring a visa to study in Portugal, should ensure funds are available both to pay fees and to cover living expenses while getting settled in Vila Real, as this is a requirement of current Portugal immigration rules.

 Please be aware that the University is obliged to inform the Foreign and Border Service (SEF) about any student covered by the immigration rule who withdraws from the study program due to non-payment of fees.

 3. Accident Insurance

-Please do not forget that as an overseas student travelling abroad you will need to buy travel and health insurance.
+Please do not forget that as an overseas student traveling abroad you will need to buy travel and health insurance.
 Policies can differ, though often will cover for lost or stolen possessions or for medical care.
-International students in particular should be careful to purchase travel insurance that is appropriate for their circumstances and not a standard policy for a Portuguese citizen.
+International students, in particular, should be careful to purchase travel insurance that is appropriate for their circumstances and not a standard policy for a Portuguese citizen.

 a.
 Individual accident insurance at UTAD

 All the students registered at UTAD benefit from school insurance to cover personal casualties.
 All the injuries related to academic activities (e.g. laboratory experiments, study visits, etc.) are covered.
 The individual accident insurance is valid for the duration of the academic year.
 Every academic year it must be renewed with the registration during September.